Selection and improvement of product formulae for best performance of quantum simulation: Numerical comparison of product formulae

 Similar to the case for general matrices, we expect that the threshold for 8th to 10th order is sufficiently large that the time steps are small and the asymptotic formulae are accurate, but the threshold between 6th and 8th order may be unreliable.
-In that case we solve \cref{eq:ferm_equality_error} for $t_1$ with $t_2=t_1 M_2/M_2$, and find the threshold using \cref{eq:fermTthresh} is increased to $5\times 10^5$.
-Similar to the case with general matrices, we expect that the 6th order product formula PPBCM6m6 can give better performance for larger time steps, and indeed we find that the threshold is further increased to $8\times 10^6$.
+In that case we solve \cref{eq:ferm_equality_error} for $t_1$ with $t_2=t_1 M_2/M_2$, and find the threshold using \cref{eq:fermTthresh}.
+We expect that the 6th order product formula PPBCM6m9 can give better performance for larger time steps, and indeed we find that the threshold is further increased to $1.7\times 10^7$.
 By using our 8th order kernel optimized for large time step in \cref{tab:processl} we can improve the threshold between PPBCM6m6 and our 8th order formula in the non-asymptotic case.
-In this case we obtain a threshold of around $2\times 10^6$, which is an improvement by a factor of 4 times; not as significant as the improvement for general random matrices.
+We then obtain a threshold of around $3\times 10^6$, which is an improvement by a factor of 5 times.

-Next we compare the performance of the product formulae for specific systems.
+Next we compare these thresholds to the parameters for specific systems.
 From Ref.~\cite{Low2022trotter} the norms can be expected to scale as

 where $N$ is the number of orbitals and $\Omega$ is the volume (denoted $n$ and $\omega$ in \cite{Low2022trotter}).
 The constants for the scaling of these norms are derived in Ref.~\cite{rubin2023quantum} as